 For children, sleep disordered breathing is usually present when a child has enlarged tonsils.
 Due to the rise of childhood obesity, pediatricians are reporting more cases of obstructive sleep apnea in children whose symptoms mimic adults with sleep apnea.

 What are the signs of obstructive sleep apnea in children?

 While snoring is the most common sign, parents of children with sleep apnea have reported other signs and problems.
-Though considered normal, children with sleep apnea move frequently while sleeping.
+Though considered normal, children with sleep apnea move frequently while sleeping, and may grind their teeth.
 They may also find themselves sweating too much or breathing too loud.
 Bed wetting (enuresis) is common in children with sleep apnea, and often is fixed when sleep apnea is treated.
 Other problems may arise in children with any type of sleep-disordered breathing:

 - Mouth breathing

 - Learning difficulties